alexanderbenadyieu/eu-legal-recommender/docs/README_scraper.md

     "directory_codes": ["Hierarchical classification codes"],
     "directory_descriptions": ["Descriptions of classification codes"] },
-  "content": "Full text of the document as a string"
+  "content": "Full text of the document as a string", "htmlcontent": "Full text of the document as a string" }
-}
 ```